web-platform-tests/rfcs/rfcs/feature-set-metadata-file-to-web-platform-tests.md

 The proposed change includes:

 1. Introduce a new metadata file, WEB_FEATURE.yml
+2. Add linting functionality
-2. Create a script to generate a manifest
+3. Create a script to generate a manifest
-3. Adjust the wpt-pr-bot to handle reviews of the changes
+4. Adjust the wpt-pr-bot to handle reviews of the changes

 Below are the details for each step.